What to know about the roof collapse at the Jet Set club in the Dominican Republic

-SAN JUAN, Puerto Rico (AP) — The roof of an iconic nightclub in the Dominican capital collapsed nearly an hour after a merengue concert began, killing at least 113 people and injuring at least 255.
-Politicians and athletes were among those at Jet Set in Santo Domingo when disaster struck early Tuesday.
+SAN JUAN, Puerto Rico (AP) — The roof of an iconic nightclub in the Dominican capital collapsed during a merengue concert, killing at least 124 people and injuring hundreds more.
+Politicians, athletes and a fashion designer were among those at Jet Set in Santo Domingo when disaster struck early Tuesday.

 Officials have said it’s too early to determine why the roof fell.
-Rescue crews are still searching for survivors in the rubble as people anxiously await word about their loved ones.
+Rescue crews are still searching for survivors in the rubble as people anxiously await word of their loved ones.

 What happened?

-The roof collapsed nearly an hour after the merengue concert headed by Rubby Pérez began at Jet Set, which was known for hosting merengue parties every Monday that drew international and national artists and high-profile Dominicans.
+The roof collapsed nearly an hour after the merengue concert headed by Rubby Pérez began at Jet Set.
+The club was known for its Monday night merengue parties that drew international celebrities and high-profile Dominicans.

-A video posted on social media shows parts of the roof falling as people began to move away seconds before the entire roof fell.
+A video posted on social media shows parts of the roof falling and people starting to move away seconds before the entire roof collapses onto them.

-Nelsy Cruz, the governor of Monte Cristi province and sister of seven-time Major League Baseball All-Star Nelson Cruz, was the first person to alert Dominican President Luis Abinader about the disaster.
-She called him and said she was buried under the debris, according to first lady Raquel Abraje.

-Nelsy Cruz later died at the hospital from her injuries, officials said.
+Nelsy Cruz, the governor of Monte Cristi province and sister of seven-time Major League Baseball All-Star Nelson Cruz, alerted Dominican President Luis Abinader to the disaster, calling him from under the debris, according to first lady Raquel Abraje.
+Officials said Nelsy Cruz later died at a hospital.

 Why did the roof collapse?

-Authorities say it’s too early to determine why the roof fell.
-Firefighters removed blocks of broken concrete and created makeshift planks to try and reach survivors buried under the debris.
+Authorities say it’s too early to determine the cause of the disaster.
+Firefighters removed blocks of broken concrete and created makeshift planks in an effort to reach survivors buried under the debris.

-It’s unclear how often government officials inspect buildings in the Dominican Republic and when the last inspection was done at Jet Set.
+It’s unclear how often government officials inspect buildings in the Dominican Republic or when Jet Set was last inspected.

-A spokeswoman for the Ministry of Public Works told The Associated Press that all officials were on scene and not available.
-She referred questions to the mayor’s office.

-A spokesperson for the mayor’s office could not be reached for comment.
+A Ministry of Public Works spokesperson referred The Associated Press to the mayor’s office for comment.
+A spokesperson for the mayor’s office could not be reached.

-The owners of Jet Set, who issued a statement saying they were cooperating with authorities, could not be immediately reached for comment.
+Jet Set's owners, who issued a statement saying they were cooperating with authorities, were also not reachable for comment.

 Who are the victims?

-Relatives of merengue singer Rubby Pérez, who was performing when the roof collapsed, said earlier that he was rescued.
-But Juan Manuel Méndez, director of the Center of Emergency Operations, said late Tuesday afternoon that information “turned out to be false.”
-He said rescue crews were still looking for Pérez.
+Relatives of merengue singer Rubby Pérez, who was performing when the roof collapsed, initially said he had been rescued. but Juan Manuel Méndez, director of the Center of Emergency Operations, said his body was found early Wednesday.

-Meanwhile, the singer’s manager, Enrique Paulino, whose shirt was spattered with blood, said the group’s saxophonist died.
+The singer’s manager, Enrique Paulino, whose shirt was spattered with blood, said the group’s saxophonist also died.

-The Professional Baseball League of the Dominican Republic posted on X that former MLB pitcher Octavio Dotel died.
-Officials had earlier rescued Dotel from the debris and transported him to a hospital.
-Also killed was Dominican baseball player Tony Enrique Blanco Cabrera, said Satosky Terrero, league spokesman.
+The Professional Baseball League of the Dominican Republic posted on X that former MLB pitcher Octavio Dotel was pulled from the debris but died at a hospital.
+Also killed was Dominican baseball player Tony Enrique Blanco Cabrera, league spokesperson Satosky Terrero said.

+Other victims include New York-based fashion designer Martín Polanco, an Army captain who left behind four young girls, and three employees at Grupo Popular, a financial services company, including the president of AFP Popular Bank and his wife.

 What is Jet Set?

-The club opened in 1973 as a club and restaurant, becoming the most popular venue of its kind in the Dominican Republic, according to Listín Diario, a local newspaper.
+The club and restaurant, which opened in 1973, was the most popular venue of its kind in the Dominican Republic, according to the newspaper Listín Diario.

-It later moved from the place where it originally opened, celebrating its first anniversary with merengue and salsa icon Johnny Ventura.
+It later moved and celebrated its first anniversary at the new location with merengue and salsa icon Johnny Ventura.

 The club underwent renovations in 2010 and 2015, and it was struck by lightning in 2023, according to the newspaper.